The aim of this Ferrara city guide is to offer to

 Another section of this guide is dedicated to the Ferrara

 Ferrara is a magnificent and very well preserved medieval and

-renaissance city, filled of art treasures and will offer to you a
+renaissance city, filled with art treasures and will offer you a

 lot of important monuments to discover.
 Ferrara center is only 15.5